elementor/elementor-developers-docs/src/managers/unregistering-controls.md

 # Unregistering Controls

 Developers can remove [Elementor controls](/controls/) from the list of registered controls.
-This is done by hooking to the controls manager and un-register specific controls by passing control id.
+This is done by hooking to the control manager and unregistering specific controls by passing the control ID.

 ## Unregistering Existing Controls